Fire Management

 Wildfires in Southern Oregon and other parts of Northern California get a lot of media attention.
 It is recommended that you check CA road conditions, as well as the current wildfire information before you start traveling here.

-California is a very large state and during fire season news reports may make it seem that the whole state is burning.
-That is not the case.
-Redwood National and State Parks is located hundreds of miles north of San Francisco and what the media refers to as "Northern California fires".
+California is a very large state and during fire season news reports may make it seem like this park is experiencing wildfires but that is normally not the case.
 During fire season, concerned visitors wonder if wildfires are impacting us - and whether it is safe to visit.
 Normally even in the busiest of fire seasons, there is nothing for our staff to report apart from "It's all quiet here".

-Stay Upto Date With Fire News
+Stay Up to Date With Fire News

 Prescribed Fire In The Redwood Parks